PhilipVigus/CV/README.md

 **Communication skills**

-I have excellent aural and written communication skills.
-One of my key abilities as a teacher was being able to break down problems into easy to digest chunks and communicate them effectively to learners to help their understanding.
+I have excellent verbal and written communication skills.
+As a teacher I was able to break down problems into easy to digest chunks and communicate them effectively to learners to help their understanding.
 As a Quality Reviewer for OCN London I wrote detailed reports on the centres and courses I worked with that were sometimes critical of their working practices.
-I was able to communicate these difficult messages face-to-face while maintaining strong and constructive working relationships with my clients.
-At Aspire my primary role was working with clients over the telephone.
+I was able to communicate these difficult messages face-to-face and in writing, while maintaining strong and constructive working relationships with my clients.
+At Aspire I worked with clients over the telephone.
 They were often distressed, and I was able to help them explain their needs to us so we could assist them.

 **Attention to detail**

 While working as an audio transcriber and captioner, I had to follow a detailed set of guidelines that allowed me to produce accurate work quickly and consistently.
 At OCN London I proofread all reports before they were sent out to centres, ensuring that mistakes and inconsistencies were identified.
-At Aspire, the case notes I kept for clients I worked with were often used as evidence in legal proceedings, and had to be extremely accurate.
-At Noah's Ark Children's Hospice I was often tasked with compiling lists of potential leads for the fundraising team to follow up.
-This required working my way through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity.
-I was directly responsible for identifying sources of thousands of pounds of donations.
+At Aspire, the case notes I kept for clients were often used as evidence in legal proceedings, and had to be extremely accurate.
+At Noah's Ark Children's Hospice I compiled lists of potential leads for the fundraising team to follow up.
+This required working my way through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity, and I was directly responsible for identifying sources of thousands of pounds of donations.

 **Quick and effective learner**

- While working at Aspire I provided cover for an absent colleague and was able to get up to speed and become an effective part of the team.
-As a result I won employee of the month in my first month of employment, despite having never worked in the field before.
-At Noah's Ark Children's Hospice I was given a wide variety of tasks across a number of roles, and picked up new skills very quickly.
+ While working at Aspire I provided cover for an absent colleague and was able to get quickly become an effective part of the team.
+As a result I won employee of the month in my first month of employment, despite having never worked in the sector before.
+At Noah's Ark Children's Hospice I had to be extremely adaptable, as I was given a wide variety of tasks across a number of roles including reception and the fundraising, marketing and care teams.
 I have also taught myself a number of skills in my own time, including programming with Javascript, CSS and HTML, and how to compose and synthesize classical music using a digital audio workstation.

 ## Education